Ritapossible/printf/README.md

 Group Project:

-Group Members: Ubong Effiong and Egwuatu Chinaza Rita
+Group Members: Ubong Effiong and Egwuatu Chinaza Rita colaborating work

 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life